ria08/return-risk-analyzer/README.md

 This is a mini data app that identifies potentially risky ecommerce orders using SQL logic and displays alerts through a Flask-based web interface.

-Check out the entire project description here:
+Check out the project walkthrough here:

 https://medium.com/@singhria.0829/building-a-real-time-order-return-risk-analyzer-with-mysql-and-flask-2fc72e948adf